Bio-Techne Corporation (TECH)'s Financial Results Comparing With Adaptive Biotechnologies Corporation (NASDAQ:ADPT) | New Business Observer

 Liquidity

-Bio-Techne Corporation has a Current Ratio of 4.3 and a Quick Ratio of 3.4.
-Competitively, Adaptive Biotechnologies Corporation’s Current Ratio is 7.3 and has 7.1 Quick Ratio.
-Adaptive Biotechnologies Corporation’s better ability to pay short and long-term obligations than Bio-Techne Corporation.
+Bio-Techne Corporation’s Current Ratio is 4.3 while its Quick Ratio is 3.4.
+On the competitive side is, Adaptive Biotechnologies Corporation which has a 7.3 Current Ratio and a 7.1 Quick Ratio.
+Adaptive Biotechnologies Corporation is better positioned to pay off short and long-term obligations compared to Bio-Techne Corporation.

-The Ratings and Recommendations for Bio-Techne Corporation and Adaptive Biotechnologies Corporation are featured in the next table.
+The table delivered features the ratings and recommendations for Bio-Techne Corporation and Adaptive Biotechnologies Corporation.

 |Sell Ratings